Lrssn-blog/Style-guide/Javascript.md

   ```

 ### Exports
 Symbols are only exported if they are meant to be used outside the module.
-Non-exported module-local symbols are not declared @private.
+Non-exported module-local symbols are not declared `@private`.
 There is no prescribed ordering for exported and module-local symbols.
 Use named exports in all code.
-You can apply the export keyword to a declaration, or use the export {name}; syntax.
+You can apply the export keyword to a declaration, or use the `export {name};` syntax.

 Do not use default exports.
 Importing modules must give a name to these values, which can lead to inconsistencies in naming across modules.
   ```shell